sjayawardena/local-multiplayer-meetup/README.md

 ![Screenshot of color scheme](assets/images/color-palette.png)

-Initially I was going to use the grey (#C2C2C2) for the background of the site but decided that made it look dated, so I used all these colours in combination for all the site's other elements.
+Initially I was going to use the grey (#C2C2C2) for the background of the site but decided that made it look dated, so I used all these colours in combination for all the site's other elements, and kept the background white.

-I picked these colours because them to result in a clean, welcoming feel to the site.
+I picked these colours because I wanted a clean, welcoming feel to the site.

 The photos chosen for each page were deemed to fit well within this colour scheme.